 The following table details the Group's remaining contractual maturity for its financial liabilities based on the agreed repayment terms.
-For non-derivative financial liabilities, the table has been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
+The table has been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
 The table includes both interest and principal cash flows.